Kenny says Connolly and Idah were ruled out for Covid-19 reasons

 Before the match the FAI confirmed that a member of staff had tested positive for the virus on Wednesday night and had been asymptomatic.

-Connolly and Idah were not in direct contact with the staff member but were both within two metres of them on the flight over from Dublin meaning that, under HSE guidelines which state that a close contact is someone within two metres of a confirmed case for more than two hours, both players were forced to self-isolate and were therefore ruled out of the match.
+Connolly and Idah were not in direct contact with the staff member but were both within two metres of them meaning that, under HSE guidelines which state that a close contact is someone within two metres of a confirmed case for more than two hours, both players were forced to self-isolate and were therefore ruled out of the match.

 In just his third match in charge of the team Kenny saw his players fall at the very last hurdle when Matt Doherty’s penalty struck the crossbar to end Irish hopes of being at next year’s rescheduled European Championships but there were plenty of positives to take.